ny1am/itakpoimut-web/README.md

 Builds project to `/build` folder and deploys to firebase

 ## Style guide

-Please install [editorconfig plugin](http://editorconfig.org/) for your IDE
+Please install [prettier plugin](https://prettier.io/) for your IDE

 Please install [eslint plugin](https://eslint.org/) for your IDE

 Architecture is based on [Presentational and Container Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) pattern

 This project is built upon [create-react-app](https://github.com/facebook/create-react-app).
 Has been ejected already

 ## Contributing